kkmhogen/KBeaconDemo_Ios/README.md

     {
         if (bConfigSuccess)
         {
-            //disconnect with device to make sure the paramaters to take effect [self.beacon disconnect];
+            //disconnect with device to make sure the parameters to take effect [self.beacon disconnect];
             NSLog(@"send reset command to device success");
         }